Macroinvertebrate Identification Key

 Using the Macroinvertebrate Key

 If you want to identify an aquatic macroinvertebrate you found in a stream, scroll down to use our identification key.
 Our key is an example of a dichotomous key — at each step you choose between two mutually exclusive statements about a characteristic.
 The key starts with the choice between “jointed legs” and “no jointed legs.”
 After you make that choice you move to the next pair of choices in the key.
-Follow the page reference (e.g. “Go to Page 3”) to jump to the next part of key.
+Follow the page reference (e.g. “Go to Slide 3”) to jump to the next part of key.
 Continue until you arrive at an identification.